** single-gpage.php **

 NICE advise assessment by specialist within 24 hours

-13th June 2022, UHCW will hold TIA (Transient Ischaemic Attack) clinics for all Coventry, Rugby and South Warwickshire patients that have been referred with suspected TIAs.
+UHCW now hold TIA (Transient Ischaemic Attack) clinics for all Coventry, Rugby, North and South Warwickshire patients that have been referred with suspected TIAs

-1st September 2022, any patient with stroke symptoms picked up by the ambulance service will be taken to UHCW.
+Any patient with stroke symptoms picked up by the ambulance service will be taken to UHCW

 NICE Guidance 2019